near/NEPs/neps/nep-519-yield-execution.md

 /// to `promise_yield_create` and uniquely identifies which yielded execution
 /// should be resumed.
 ///
-/// `payload_len` and `payload_ptr`: the smart contract can provide an optional
+/// `payload_len` and `payload_ptr`: the smart contract can provide an
-/// list of arguments that should be passed to the method that will be resumed.
+/// additional optional blob of arguments that should be passed to the method
-/// These will be appended to the list that was provided in
+/// that will be resumed.
+These will be appended to the list that was provided
-/// `promise_yield_create`
+/// in `promise_yield_create`
 pub fn promise_yield_resume(
     data_id_len: u64,
     data_id_ptr: u64,